doomhz/node-lambda-req/README.md

 ## LambdaReq

 This is the Lambda router object.
-It binds routes and proxyes events for a Lambda handler.
+It binds routes and proxies events for a Lambda handler.

 ### .constructor([event = `Object`], [context = `Object`], [callback = `function`])